 Q: I Lost my 2014 Hyundai Sonata “push to start button” car key fob and have no spare or AAA.
 Can an automotive locksmith make a replacement Hyundai key on site or do I have to tow the car to the dealer?

-A: Sure, an automotive locksmith can make replacement key or fob for Hyundai cars.
+A: Sure, an automotive locksmith can make a replacement key or fob for Hyundai cars.
 However, not all automotive locksmith have the necessary equipment to cut and program the key and therefore it would be wise to verify with the locksmith he can cut and program the key.

 Q: My 2012 Hyundai Azera ignition key won’t turn, what is the reason and can you change my ignition for me?